Korea Transit & Transportation

 Home / Korea Transit & Transportation

-A convenient way to get around in Korea cities or even between cities.
-Several cities operate subway systems with signs in Korean and English.
+Subways are a convenient way to get around in Korea cities or even between cities.
+Moat cities operate subway systems with signs in Korean and English.
 The subway in the Seoul metropolitan area is run by the Seoul Subway System with lines connecting to to locations north and south of the city.
 Traditionally you would think of a subway as inner-city transportation, but the subways in Korea are almost like trains, because they go many places.
 As an example, it is very common for passengers to take the subway between Seoul and Songtan (Osan AB) or Seoul to Camp Casey.
-The subway in the Seoul metropolitan area is run by the Seoul Subway System.
 Lines connected to it from outside the city are controlled by Korean National Railroad.
 There are now 14 or 15 subway lines in or around Seoul, depending on how you count.
-There are blue lines, green lines, yellow lines, orange lines and a mixture of color lines, each with a line number (No. 1 Dark Blue Line) .
+There are blue lines, green lines, yellow lines, orange lines and a mixture of color lines, each with a line number.

 SUBWAYS - Korea Tourism Organization